Consumerism In America and Why Are You Wearing Gang Colors?

 This, in turn, leaves the consumer with less money to buy their useless products and services.
 This hurts them and us in ways that are immeasurable.

-The companies that run the advertising campaigns seem to be doing the more, more, and more trance dance to rob you of your life savings and happiness.
+The companies that run the advertising campaigns seem to be doing more, more, and more trance dances to rob you of your life savings and happiness.
 They are playing for keeps and they have crafted advertising campaigns to appeal to your basic human desires to acquire things.

-We need to stop and ask ourselves if these advertisers and companies are on our side.
+We must stop and ask ourselves if these advertisers and companies are on our side.
 Are they really offering us help?
-Do we really need that stuff?
-Don’t buy the stuff if you really don’t need it.
+Do we need that stuff?
+Don’t buy the stuff if you don’t need it.

 You still know it is there and one day soon you will have to manage and deal with the mountain of useless stuff and clutter.
 Yeah.
 You think you will use some of it one day but that day has not come yet.